botpress/botpress/docs/guide/docs/advanced/custom-module.md

 ## Module Builder

-Module creation is now standardized, thanks to a new component called the "Module Builder".

 It is the only dependency you have to add in your dev-dependencies.
 It handles typescript compilation, webpack setup and compilation, packaging for distribution, etc...
 Here's how to get started:

 1. Add the `module-builder` as a dependency: